pannawatkn/weather-forecast-for-thai/README.md

 # Student

-For those who want to participate in this project
+For those who want to participate in this project.

 ![image](../main/src/assets/readme-img/student.PNG)

 # Weather conditions

-You can search Thai province and it will shows the weather condition and slogan
+You can search Thai province and it will shows the weather condition and slogan.

 ![image](../main/src/assets/readme-img/search.PNG)